andieleee/CPE487/Lab4/README.md

 While implementing the subtraction and leading-zero suppression functions, we noticed that the calculator is capable of utilizing the 4 unused LEDs with very minor adjustments.

 ---
 The addition functionality is designed using a finite state machine to take inputs and add for an output.
 So for the subtraction functionality, I added a new set of states that the finite machine can go through, exactly the same as for addition but the input values will be subtracted instead of added.
-These new states were designated by an 'M' in their names to differentiate them from the addition states (ex.
+These new states were designated by a 'M' in their names to differentiate them from the addition states (ex.
 START_OPM, OPM_RELEASE, ENTER_OPM).

 ```
 WHEN ENTER_OPM => -- waiting for next digit in 2nd operand subtraction